rak-n-rok/Krake/docs/dev/tosca.rst

 Let's save the definition above to the ``tosca-example.yaml`` file.

-If you want to expose created TOSCA template in your localhost, you can use simple python HTTP server as follows:
+If you want to expose a created TOSCA template in your localhost, you can use a simple python HTTP server as follows:

 .. code:: bash

-    # TOSCA template will be then exposed on URL: `http://127.0.0.1:8000/tosca-example.yaml`
+    # TOSCA template will then be exposed on URL: `http://127.0.0.1:8000/tosca-example.yaml`
     python3 -m http.server 8000